FPA’s ownership following the closure of the charity in May 2019

 If you need information or commentary on the history of contraception or specific information about FPA’s former work, previous FPA charity staff, now working as consultants for the sexual health company FPA, may be able to assist.
 In the first instance, contact former FPA CEO Natika H Halil on email@example.com

-We're pleased to have former FPA staff, including former CEO Natika H Halil, working with us as consultants to support us in the areas we have purchased.
+We’re pleased to have former FPA staff, including former CEO Natika H Halil is working with us to support us in the areas we have purchased.

 Any FPA products, publications and resources that are updated in the future will go through the same rigorous, evidence-based quality assurance process that was followed by the charity FPA.